 In May, with the property in hand and a completed Draft Master Park Plan, DbD started working with FVR and the town to formulate a grant strategy for amenities.
 Once the plan was finished in July, FVR increased the fundraising goal to $200K to match grants that would be applied for starting in December 2018.

 07/09/18 Public Q&A Session with Doug Knight – how amenities will be built at Valdese Lakeside Park using grants and donations from the community

-Recreational Trails Program Grant – Requesting $100K to match $25K from community – This grant is to help pay for a 200-foot bridge across McGalliard Creek to complete the trail from McGalliard Falls Park to Valdese Lakeside Park – creating a 2-mile greenway connecting the parks.
-Total cost of the bridge is $250K.
-Application was due March 1, 2019.
-Award will be Oct/Nov.
+Pending – Recreational Trails Program Grant – Requesting $100K to match $25K from community – This grant is to help pay for a bridge across McGalliard Creek to complete the trail from McGalliard Falls Park to Valdese Lakeside Park – creating a 2-mile greenway connecting the parks.
+Total cost of the bridge is $200K.

 To date (10/5/2019) – for appraisal to start purchase negotiations, land purchase and amenities

 Breakdown of Private Donations: $430,000 Foundations, $8100 Civic Clubs, $155,000 Larger Companies, $5900 Small Businesses, $52,957 Individuals